Interested in hearing about freelance pitching opportunities? Sign up for my $3/month 2x per week newsletter.

 Why do you do this?
 When I first became a full time freelancer, I added the hunt for calls for pitches and writing opportunities into my nightly routine, and at this point, I have it down to a science.
 Originally, I would just retweet all the ones I saw on Twitter, however, in July 2018, I decided that I would turn my findings into a newsletter to help spread the word to people who don’t have the time to spend going through social media with a microscope.

 I can’t afford $3/month. $3 is the suggested rate.
 If you can’t afford that, you pay what you can.
-If you can’t afford anything at all, then contact me at email@example.com for a sponsored slot.
-No need to give me all the details about your financial situation.
+If you can’t afford anything, sign up and select the “sponsored slot” checkbox on the form.
+No need to email me.
 I trust that you’re asking because you need it.
 No one is turned away.

 I see that you list some publications that are known for underpaying their writers/treating their writers poorly.
 Are you endorsing this type of behavior?
 NO!
 However, I include these publications because it’s not my place to decide who you pitch/what you pitch.
 Unfortunately, being choosy about who you write for is a luxury.
 Just do your research into the publication and see if it’s worth it.
 The freelance rates database from Contently and Who Pays Writers is helpful for that.
 Also look at the replies to the Tweets and see if people are mentioning the publication’s poor reputation or patterns of bad practices.